 Be ambitious about the future while managing in-the-moment demands.

 At the outset of 2013, with the product perfected, popularity established, and fresh branding in place, I set my sights on expansion.
-What followed was a year of many “firsts”: my first big-name retail accounts, international orders, national press mentions, office space, and more.
+What followed was a year of many firsts: my first big-name retail accounts, international orders, national press mentions, office space, and more.

 As any entrepreneur will tell you, growing a business is at once thrilling and terrifying.
 Each new “first” corresponds to a challenge or opportunity to confront.
-My “Say Yes now then figure out how” attitude continued to help me as I took on bigger and bigger “firsts,” and the practice allowed me to stay focused on what was right in front of me instead of getting swept up in worries about the future.
-I never created a 1 year, 5 year, 10 year plan.
+My “say yes now, then figure out how” attitude continued to help me as I took on bigger and bigger “firsts,” and the practice allowed me to stay focused on what was right in front of me, instead of getting swept up in worries about the future.
+I never created a one-year, five-year, ten-year plan.
 Even though I consider myself a type-A person—trust me, I love lists, organization, and order—I never thought of a formal business plan as a “must” for getting Schmidt’s off the ground.
-For one thing, it seemed nearly impossible to formulate a “plan,” given the unpredictable pace of growth.
+For one thing, it seemed nearly impossible to formulate a plan, given the unpredictable pace of growth.
 But I also found that short-term thinking served me better.
-Of course I had a vision of where I wanted to go—to continue to get more deodorant into more people’s hands—but if I got too caught up in long-term planning, it caused the immediate, on-my-feet strategy to slow down.
-Instead I responded quickly to opportunities and kept saying Yes.
+Of course, I had a vision of where I wanted to go—to continue to get more deodorant into more people’s hands—but if I got too caught up in long-term planning, it caused the immediate, on-my-feet strategy to slow down.
+Instead I responded quickly to opportunities and kept saying yes.
 I reassured myself that it was okay not to look too far ahead, as long as I kept my nose to the grindstone.

-Today, when asked about starting and growing my business, that topic of a “business plan” often comes up.
+Today, when asked about starting and growing my business, that topic of a business plan often comes up.
 I’m honest about my own light-handed approach.
-Certainly in the maker and entrepreneurial community, I haven’t discovered any hard-and-fast rules that must be applied when running a small business; everyone needs something different.
+In the maker and entrepreneurial community, I certainly haven’t discovered any hard-and-fast rules that must be applied when running a small business; everyone needs something different.
 From my experience, what matters most is rising to the occasion that’s right in front of you and taking one step at a time, even if the steps start to feel more like leaps.

 Trade up with trade shows

 By 2013, I recognized that trade shows were the most efficient way to capture retailers’ attention.
-They are closed to the public and targeted specifically toward buyers, so can offer a perfect opportunity to meet dozens of potential partners over the course of one Saturday or a weekend.
-Some shows were too expensive for me to attend, but a few were local and affordable, and I knew I needed to devote more time to these (vs. farmers markets) if I wanted to grow.
+They’re closed to the public and targeted specifically toward buyers, so they can offer a perfect opportunity to meet dozens of potential partners over the course of one Saturday or a weekend.
+Some shows were too expensive for me to attend, but a few were local and affordable, and I knew I needed to devote more time to them (vs. farmers markets) if I wanted to grow.
 The longer I ran my business, the easier it became to determine the “next level” or next step to take.
 The more I put myself out there along the way, from working at the Herb Shoppe to talking to retailers to attending shows, the better I knew the landscape of the industry and how to navigate it.